 Pra Group Inc (PRAA) Expected to Post Earnings of $0.36 Per Share

-Equities research analysts expect Pra Group Inc (NASDAQ:PRAA) to announce earnings per share (EPS) of $0.36 for the current fiscal quarter, according to Zacks.
-Five analysts have provided estimates for Pra Group’s earnings, with the highest EPS estimate coming in at $0.42 and the lowest estimate coming in at $0.31.
-Pra Group posted earnings per share of $0.38 during the same quarter last year, which indicates a negative year over year growth rate of 5.3%.
-The firm is scheduled to issue its next earnings results on Tuesday, May 8th.
+Analysts forecast that Pra Group Inc (NASDAQ:PRAA) will announce earnings per share of $0.36 for the current fiscal quarter, according to Zacks.
+Five analysts have made estimates for Pra Group’s earnings, with the highest EPS estimate coming in at $0.42 and the lowest estimate coming in at $0.31.
+Pra Group reported earnings per share of $0.38 during the same quarter last year, which would suggest a negative year over year growth rate of 5.3%.
+The company is scheduled to issue its next quarterly earnings report on Tuesday, May 8th.

-According to Zacks, analysts expect that Pra Group will report full-year earnings of $1.77 per share for the current financial year, with EPS estimates ranging from $1.66 to $1.92.
-For the next fiscal year, analysts expect that the firm will report earnings of $2.45 per share, with EPS estimates ranging from $2.06 to $2.95.
-Zacks Investment Research’s EPS calculations are an average based on a survey of research analysts that follow Pra Group.
+On average, analysts expect that Pra Group will report full year earnings of $1.80 per share for the current year, with EPS estimates ranging from $1.68 to $1.92.
+For the next financial year, analysts expect that the business will report earnings of $2.45 per share, with EPS estimates ranging from $2.06 to $2.95.
+Zacks’ EPS calculations are a mean average based on a survey of sell-side research firms that cover Pra Group.

-Pra Group (NASDAQ:PRAA) last announced its quarterly earnings results on Tuesday, February 27th.
-The business services provider reported $0.36 earnings per share for the quarter, missing analysts’ consensus estimates of $0.37 by ($0.01).
-The firm had revenue of $205.67 million during the quarter, compared to analyst estimates of $195.56 million.
-Pra Group had a net margin of 19.94% and a return on equity of 5.83%.
+Pra Group (NASDAQ:PRAA) last announced its earnings results on Tuesday, February 27th.
+The business services provider reported $0.36 EPS for the quarter, missing the consensus estimate of $0.37 by ($0.01).
+The business had revenue of $205.67 million during the quarter, compared to analyst estimates of $195.56 million.
+Pra Group had a return on equity of 5.83% and a net margin of 19.94%.

-Several analysts have commented on the stock.
+A number of brokerages have recently issued reports on PRAA.
+William Blair reiterated an “outperform” rating on shares of Pra Group in a report on Tuesday, February 20th.
+Zacks Investment Research cut shares of Pra Group from a “hold” rating to a “strong sell” rating in a report on Tuesday, January 9th.
 BidaskClub upgraded shares of Pra Group from a “hold” rating to a “buy” rating in a report on Wednesday, February 7th.
-William Blair restated an “outperform” rating on shares of Pra Group in a report on Tuesday, February 20th.
-Zacks Investment Research downgraded shares of Pra Group from a “hold” rating to a “strong sell” rating in a report on Tuesday, January 9th.
-UBS assumed coverage on shares of Pra Group in a report on Monday, January 8th.
-They set a “market perform” rating on the stock.
-Finally, Oppenheimer restated a “hold” rating on shares of Pra Group in a report on Thursday, March 1st.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating and one has issued a buy rating to the stock.
-Pra Group presently has a consensus rating of “Hold” and an average price target of $40.00.
+Oppenheimer reissued a “hold” rating on shares of Pra Group in a research report on Thursday, March 1st.
+Finally, Raymond James Financial raised shares of Pra Group from an “underperform” rating to a “market perform” rating in a research report on Wednesday, February 28th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and two have assigned a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and a consensus price target of $40.00.

-In other Pra Group news, Director Penelope W. Kyle sold 1,975 shares of the firm’s stock in a transaction that occurred on Friday, December 29th.
-The shares were sold at an average price of $33.45, for a total transaction of $66,063.75.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Company insiders own 2.10% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in the business.
-Turtle Creek Asset Management Inc. grew its stake in shares of Pra Group by 35.7% during the 3rd quarter.
-Turtle Creek Asset Management Inc. now owns 5,955,965 shares of the business services provider’s stock worth $170,638,000 after acquiring an additional 1,566,430 shares in the last quarter.
-Barrow Hanley Mewhinney & Strauss LLC bought a new position in shares of Pra Group during the 3rd quarter worth approximately $18,167,000.
-Frontier Capital Management Co.
-LLC bought a new position in shares of Pra Group during the 4th quarter worth approximately $9,500,000.
-Millennium Management LLC grew its stake in shares of Pra Group by 168.1% during the 4th quarter.
-Millennium Management LLC now owns 308,370 shares of the business services provider’s stock worth $10,238,000 after acquiring an additional 193,368 shares in the last quarter.
-Finally, Dimensional Fund Advisors LP grew its stake in shares of Pra Group by 8.8% during the 3rd quarter.
-Dimensional Fund Advisors LP now owns 1,897,547 shares of the business services provider’s stock worth $54,366,000 after acquiring an additional 152,883 shares in the last quarter.
+A number of hedge funds have recently bought and sold shares of PRAA.
+Crossmark Global Holdings Inc. acquired a new position in Pra Group during the third quarter worth approximately $259,000.
+BNP Paribas Arbitrage SA increased its holdings in shares of Pra Group by 51.1% in the third quarter.
+BNP Paribas Arbitrage SA now owns 23,594 shares of the business services provider’s stock valued at $676,000 after purchasing an additional 7,982 shares during the period.
+Municipal Employees Retirement System of Michigan increased its holdings in shares of Pra Group by 59.0% in the third quarter.
+Municipal Employees Retirement System of Michigan now owns 17,390 shares of the business services provider’s stock valued at $498,000 after purchasing an additional 6,450 shares during the period.
+Russell Investments Group Ltd. increased its holdings in shares of Pra Group by 10.7% in the third quarter.
+Russell Investments Group Ltd. now owns 42,292 shares of the business services provider’s stock valued at $1,212,000 after purchasing an additional 4,092 shares during the period.
+Finally, SG Americas Securities LLC acquired a new position in shares of Pra Group in the third quarter valued at approximately $189,000.

-COPYRIGHT VIOLATION WARNING: “Pra Group Inc (PRAA) Expected to Post Earnings of $0.36 Per Share” was originally reported by Macon Daily and is the sole property of of Macon Daily.
-If you are reading this article on another site, it was copied illegally and republished in violation of international trademark & copyright law.
-The original version of this article can be accessed at https://macondaily.com/2018/04/03/pra-group-inc-praa-expected-to-post-earnings-of-0-36-per-share-updated-updated.html.
+WARNING: “Pra Group Inc (PRAA) Expected to Post Earnings of $0.36 Per Share” was first reported by Macon Daily and is the property of of Macon Daily.
+If you are accessing this piece on another site, it was stolen and reposted in violation of U.S. and international copyright and trademark law.
+The original version of this piece can be read at https://macondaily.com/2018/04/04/pra-group-inc-praa-expected-to-post-earnings-of-0-36-per-share.html.

 Pra Group Company Profile